Sparse Robust Classification via the Kernel Mean: Why the Mean?

-\end{theorem} This has been noted in \cite{Sriperumbudur2009}, we include it for completeness.
-The proof is a straight forward application of the Cauchy-Schwarz inequality.
-As $\hat{\omega}_S = \lambda \omega_S$, $\lambda > 0$, they both produce the same classifier.
+\end{lemma} The proof is a straightforward application of the Cauchy-Schwarz inequality.
+As $\hat{\Phi}(S) = \lambda \Phi(S)$, $\lambda > 0$, they both produce the same classifier.
 Changing the norm constraint to $\norm{\omega} \leq r$ merely scales the classifier, and therefore does not change its misclassification performance.
-The quantity,
+Furthermore, we have the following approximation result.